-The Group leases business premises and equipment through non-cancellable operating leases.
-These operating leases do not contain provisions for contingent lease rentals.
+The Group leases business premises and equipment through non-cancellable operating leases and these operating leases do not contain provisions for contingent lease rentals.
 None of the rental agreements contain escalation provisions that may require higher future rental payments nor impose restrictions on dividends, additional debt and/or further leasing.

-As of December 31, 2012, the Group's future minimum lease payments under non-cancelable operating leases are as follows:
+As of December 31, 2017, the Group's future minimum lease payments under non-cancellable operating leases are as follows: